ais-open/ftp-to-s3-terraform/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these steps.
+The code for the blog post is in the `ftp_to_s3_instance` and `ftp_to_s3_invoke` folders.

 ### Prerequisites

-* Terraform v.
-0.12.29
+* Terraform v0.12.29 (this is not tested with newer versions)
 * AWS Account

 ### Usage

-Terraform code can be used with the `plan` and `apply` functions
+Terraform code can be used with the `plan` and `apply` functions.
+Please read the [blog post](https://www.ais.com/automating-file-transfer-from-ftp-server-to-aws-s3-bucket-using-terraform/) for a description of the code base.

 <!-- LICENSE